Notes from the nine to five – North America’s recruitment team edition

 Right, the candidates get something out of it as well.
 Can you talk a bit more about how that interview process is conducted?

 Timo: Our recruitment process is pretty simple.
-It has three rounds.
-Traditionally, all three rounds have been in-person, but now we’re having calls.
+We start with a quick introductory call and proceed with three rounds of interviews.
+Traditionally, the three interview rounds have been in-person, but now we do video calls.

-In the first interview, we talk about the candidate’s background, about what they’ve been up to, it’s pretty general stuff.
+After the introductory call, we proceed to the first interview, where we talk about the candidate’s background, about what they’ve been up to – it’s pretty general stuff.
 We spend a lot of time talking about Reaktor and introducing the company and the culture that we have here, making sure we answer all possible questions about what it’s like to work at Reaktor.
 We’ll discuss what they’ll do once they get here and what career growth looks like at our company.

 Rusty: Then we have a second round where we focus more on the work itself, technical aspects.
 We’ll email a list of areas of their work that we’re interested in discussing beforehand – usually we’re curious about what they’ve built in the past, what the purpose of it is, how they built it, and who was involved in getting it up and running.